Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Qubits qumodes with trapped ions

 Qumode rotation gates are implemented as controlled rotation gates (see section ~\ref{sec:hybrid_gates}), except that we use a control qubit in the $\ket{\downarrow}$ state.
 Before and after the controlled rotation, a $\sigma^x$ gate is applied to the control qubit.
 As a result, the action of the operator on the hybrid Hilbert space is only that of the rotation gate, and the controlled qubit is returned to the $\ket{\downarrow}$ state.
 We have

 where $\ket{\psi}$ is the qumode state.

 Squeezing of motional states with trapped ions using laser fields was first demonstrated in Ref.~\cite{meekhof1996}.
 The generation of squeezed states is more robustly performed through the method proposed in Ref.~\cite{alonso2013}, which implements fast-switching electrodes inside the trap that oscillate the internal electric potential with strong control.
 Specifically, an ion in a motional ground state for a given quadratic potential is transported to a new potential with characteristic frequency $\omega_1$, which causes the curvature of the Gaussian wave function to flip.
 The curvature of the potential is then decreased to $\omega_2 = \lambda \omega_1$, which causes the wave function to breathe.
 The potential is then returned to frequency $\omega_1$, squeezing the state with a change in variance of $\lambda$.
+Recent experiments have demonstrated up to 5.9 dB of single-mode squeezing in a single-ion surface-electrode trap~\cite{metzner2024}, and 5.4 dB of squeezing in the center-of-mass mode of a 2D ion crystal in a Penning trap via parametric modulation~\cite{affolter2023}.
+In both cases, the squeezed motional states remained coherent over timescales of 10 ms or longer.

 It was demonstrated in Ref.~\cite{Leibfried:2003zz} that state displacement can be achieved by superimposing two standing wave electric fields that drive Raman transitions between different $\ket{n}$ levels.
 Choosing the detuning of the lasers to be $\omega_z$ gives an effective interaction Hamiltonian of